 You can add electronic signatures to a variety of file types, including Word documents, Excel files, and even PowerPoint slides.
 This post will explain digitally signing Word documents as well as removing them.

-- Open the document you wish to add signature to
+- Open the document you wish to add a signature to.

-- Move your cursor to the space where you’ll insert the line
+- Select the space in the document where you’ll insert the signature line.

-- Click Insert on the top row of tabs
+- Click Insert on the top row of tabs.
+You can find it between Home and Draw.

 A digital certificate makes the signature official